-By taking a few simple steps today, you can become better prepared to face a range of emergencies that could occur anytime and anywhere.
+By taking a few simple steps, you can become better prepared to face a range of emergencies that could occur anytime and anywhere.

-- Step 1: Make a Plan: Your family may not be together when disaster strikes, so it is important to plan ahead for how to get to a safe place, contact loved ones and reunite once the emergency is over.
+- Step 1: Make a Plan: You may not be with your family when disaster strikes, so it is important to plan ahead for how to get to a safe place, contact loved ones and reunite once the emergency is over.
 Online planning tools for families, businesses and places of worship can be found at ReadyNOVA. - Step 2: Build a Kit.
 Being prepared means having your own food, water and other supplies to last for at least 72 hours.
-A disaster supplies kit is a collection of basic items your household may need in the event of an emergency, including items that can protect against COVID-19, including hand sanitizer, soap, disinfectant wipes and face coverings.
-If pets are part of your family, include items such as a selfie with your pet in case you get separated, medicine and grooming items as well as a collar and leash.
+A disaster supplies kit is a collection of basic items your household may need in the event of an emergency, such as water, non-perishable food, flashlights and batteries.
+If you have a pet, include items such as a selfie with your pet in case you get separated, medicine and grooming items as well as a collar and leash.
 Find out more at loudoun.gov/makeakit.